MarsBase7/CarND-Traffic-Sign-Classifier-Project/README.md

 ### 3. Training model

-By referencing the LeNet-5 model, the type of optimizer is AdamOptimizer, which used as `tf.train.AdamOptimizer` in TesorFlow.
-Here are hyperparameters set up in the training model:
+By referencing the LeNet-5 model, the type of optimizer is AdamOptimizer, which used as `tf.train.AdamOptimizer` in TensorFlow.
+Here are some hyperparameters set up in the training model:

 * `EPOCHS = 50`
 * `BATCH_SIZE = 128`